Jrwolf99/MySecondBrain/main/Java MOC.md

 ---
 # Java

-**Java** is an object oriented programming languages that was first released in 1995.
+**Java** is an [[Object Oriented Programming MOC]] language that was first released in 1995.
 It's foundation was based upon it being well suited for the Web.

 Java is a high level, class-based, object-oriented programming language.
 It is based on a "write once, run anywhere" concept.
 This is because it compiles into what's called "bytecode". this Bytecode can run on any Java virtual machine ([[JVM]]).